 - Baking soda (sodium bicarbonate)

-- Peroxide (must be carefully diluted as it can cause burns to gums at full strength)
+- Peroxide (must be carefully diluted, since it can cause burns to gums at full strength)

 - Green tea